XXXtentacion May Have Had A Baby On The Way When He Died

-XXXtentacion (Jahseh Dwayne Onfroy) the 20-year-old rapper who was murdered in Florida this week may have had a baby on the way at the time of his death.
-TMZ reports that X’s mother, Cleopatra Bernard posted a photo of an ultrasound and wrote, “He left us a final gift.”
+XXXtentacion, real name Jahseh Dwayne Onfroy, the 20-year-old rapper who was murdered in Florida this week, may have had a baby on the way at the time of his death.
+TMZ reports that X’s mother, Cleopatra Bernard, posted a photo of an ultrasound and wrote, “He left us a final gift.”

-According to TMZ, there’s speculation that X’s ex-girlfriend Geneva Ayala is the mother of this child.
+According to TMZ, there’s speculation that X’s ex-girlfriend, Geneva Ayala, is the mother of this child.
 But sources close to the dead rapper claim that this is not true.

 Geneva previously claimed that the rapper beat her while she was pregnant and that he threatened to cut out her tongue, based on court testimony obtained by Pitchfork.
 As Pitchfork notes, in October of 2017, Onfroy was charged with aggravated battery of a pregnant woman, domestic battery by strangulation, kidnapping, and witness-tampering.
 X pleaded not guilty.